Sir Boateng Online

 Circuit: How to connect multiple LCD to the Arduino Uno in Proteus

 The circuit is super simple as can be seen above.
 Now upload the Arduino sketch and run the simulation.
-If you don’t know how to upload the Arduino code into the Arduino module in Proteus, or if you are just starting out Proteus please refer to the tutorial below on how to install libraries and run your first Arduino/Proteus project simulation.
+If you don’t know how to upload the Arduino code into the Arduino module in Proteus, or if you are just starting out in Proteus please refer to the tutorial below on how to install libraries and run your first Arduino/Proteus project simulation.

 Adding Arduino Libraries to Proteus